innative-sdk/innative/README.md

 ### Linux
 Since inNative requires C++17 to build, the minimum supported compiler is gcc-7 or clang-5.
-Either use the provided nix flake to build via nix, or install LLVM 13 and Python from your package manager.
+Either use the provided nix flake to build via nix by running `nix build .?submodules=1`, or install LLVM 13 and Python from your package manager.
 Then run `cmake` to create makefiles or a Ninja configuration that you can then use to build the project.
 It is suggested to create a new folder called `build` and then run `cmake ..` to isolate the generated project files.

 ## Targeting inNative
 To build a shared library that does not rely on WASI, you can use `wasm_malloc.c` and clang: